paulmomtaz/WWW3RL/README.md

 All text content is simply added to the [config.toml](./config.toml) in the root of the project.
 To add an item simply copy an existing item and change it to fit your needs.

 ### Papers
-Add the PDF to the [static/documents folder](./static/documents/) and then create a new entry in the slider.
+Add the PDF to the [static/documents folder](./static/documents/) and then create a new entry in the papers slider.

-### Slider/Carousel
+### Papers Slider
 The rotating papers are defined in [carousel.yaml](./data/carousel.yaml) in the `/data` folder.
 There's three parts to add for each entry:

  - `image` is the relative path to the image file, beginning with `/images/`
  - `content_html` is treated as a plain text label
  - `href` is the link that clicking on the text label opens, which should be the relative path to the PDF file, beginning with `./documents/`

+### Partners Slider
+The rotating papers are defined in [partners.yaml](./data/partners.yaml) in the `/data` folder.
+There's three parts to add for each entry:

+ - `image` is the relative path to the logo file, beginning with `/images/`
+ - `content_html` is treated as alt text and should be the full name

 ### TUM Style
 To fit in with the visuals used by TUM we created a [TUM.css](./themes/hugo-elate-theme/static/css/tum.css) that holds the design.
 Please use the predefined colors: